Corps of Army Air Defence: Pre-independence

-In July 1940, the government established training schools for anti-aircraft and coastal defence wings at Karachi.
-These schools predominantly trained Indian personnel including commissioned, junior commissioned and non-commissioned officers in anti-aircraft warfare.
-In August 1940, the British Ministry of Defence decided to separate the anti-aircraft units from the artillery department of the army into an independent branch based on the idea of towed artillery.
-In September 1940, an anti-aircraft training battery was formed at Colaba, in Bombay, to impart technical training to the troops.
-The first anti-aircraft unit of Indian Artillery was the Royal High Altitude Airship ('R' HAA) Regiment, which was part of the battery based at Colaba.
-In April 1941, both the light anti-aircraft unit called the 'U' Anti-Aircraft Regiment that was raised at Malir Cantonment (now in Pakistan) in January that year equipped with Bofors 40 mm L/60 guns, and the Royal High Altitude Airship ('R' HAA) Regiment, were renamed as 1 Indian Light Anti-Aircraft Regiment IA and 1 Indian High Altitude Airship Regiment IA respectively.

-By 1942, the air defence branch had grown considerably with eighteen operational anti-aircraft regiments, of which nine were High Altitude Airship regiments and nine were Low Altitude Airship regiments.
-Besides the four brigades that were exclusively undertaking air defence tasks, one independent High Altitude Airship battery and two independent Low batteries were also in existence, with two training centres established to train the personnel in anti-aircraft warfare.
+By 1942, the air defence branch had grown considerably with eighteen operational anti-aircraft regiments, of which nine were Heavy Anti Aircraft regiments and nine were Light Anti Aircraft regiments.
+Besides the four brigades that were exclusively undertaking air defence tasks, one independent Heavy Anti Aircraft battery and two independent Light Anti Aircraftbatteries were also in existence, with two training centres established to train the personnel in anti-aircraft warfare.
 By the end of 1944, this had reached a total of thirty three air defence artillery units.
 However, after actively taking part in the second world war on behalf of the British Empire, many of these were disbanded.